parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/staking.md

     ![Check status](../../img/extension/26_Check%20Unstaking%20Transaction.png){ width=40%  style="display: block; margin: 0 auto" }

 5. You can check the status of your transaction in the **Transactions** tab.
 It is labelled **UNSTAKE DEPOSIT**.
 When the transaction is validated by the network, the transaction status will show **SUCCESS**.
 Your XPLL have now been unstaked from the validator.
-!!! note
+!!!
+Note
     Depends on the network state when your transaction gets included, the actual amount may differ slightly from your desired amount.
-The staking will take approximately **two epochs** to be confirmed.

 ## Withdrawing Your Stakes